open-contracting/standard/docs/schema/reference.md

 If a document contains multiple languages, use the `languages` field to list the languages used in the document.
 If there are multiple versions of a document, each in a different language, add a separate `Document` object for each version of the document.

-If an alternative representation of the data in an OCDS release exists, a link should be provided in the relevant `.documents` array.
+If an alternative representation of the data in an OCDS release exists, a link should be provided in the relevant `documents` array.
 For example, if the data in an OCDS award release is also available as an HTML page, a link to the HTML page should be provided in `awards.documents`.
 Links to alternative representations of an entire contracting process should be provided in `tender.documents`.

 ````{admonition} Example
 :class: hint